 Estimated reading time: 4 minutes

-I always thought that practical experience is more valuable than studies.
+I always thought that practical experience was more valuable than studies.
 I still believe that.

-However, at about 45 years old I reached a plateau in my career.
-Dealing increasingly with financial, marketing, risk, and legal specialist, I wanted to have a better understanding of all these areas.
+However, at about 45 years old, I reached a plateau in my career.
+Dealing increasingly with financial, marketing, risk, and legal specialists, I wanted to understand these areas better.

-At the same time, my thought led me to think what if I could a Director or General Manager.
-What about being even a CEO, leading a company, even my own.
+At the same time, my thought led me to think I could be a Director or General Manager.
+What about being a CEO, leading a company, even my own?

-So that I took one of the best decisions in my life and joined an MBA program.
-This what is has taught me:
+So, I made one of the best decisions in my life and joined an MBA program.
+This is what it has taught me:

 Nothing is written in stone

-We often take the current process, habits, and customs of the business world as written in stone.
-“This is how we always have done it”, is often what I heard.
-What if there was a better way to operate a company, serving customers or even lead a company?
-In fact, I was intimated about by these “experienced” leader and, always it didn’t always make sense to me, I didn’t have any tools to questions them or at least enter in a dialogue about their approach.
-An MBA has provided me with such tools, as well as the confidence to be a valuable thinking partner.
+We often take the business world’s current processes, habits, and customs as written in stone.
+“This is how we always have done it” is usually what I hear.
+What if there was a better way to operate a company, serve customers or even lead one?
+These “experienced” leaders were intimidating to me; although it didn’t make sense to me, I didn’t have any tools to question them or at least enter into a dialogue about their approach.
+An MBA has given me the tools and the confidence to be a valuable thinking partner.

-One of the first statement I heard during my MBA studies is that managers and leaders need to “take time to reflect”.
+One of the first statements I heard during my MBA studies is that managers and leaders need to “take time to reflect”.
 This is issue number one of a leader: being caught in the daily work without the time and ability to take time to reflect.
-If you are not constantly holding the big picture, it is extremely challenging to select the right opportunity in our work and organisation.
+If you are not constantly holding the big picture, selecting the right opportunity in your work and organisation is extremely challenging.

 Everything is strategy

-It surprised me at first that most of the MBA courses that were part of the programme were called “Strategy” (Marketing Strategy, Financial Strategy, Information Technology Strategy).
-Only one course was called “strategy”.
-I started soon to understand why.
-As a General Manager or CEO, you must accept that you are or will not be the specialist in any area.
-Your role is different: lead the company or organisation strategical.
-This means that when approaching marketing, finance, or IT specialist, you will be able to understand their field and discuss the impact that their services are bringing in the fulfilment of company or organisational vision and goals.
+It surprised me initially that most of the MBA courses in the program were called “Strategy” (Marketing Strategy, Financial Strategy, Information Technology Strategy).
+Only one course was named “Strategy”.
+I soon started to understand why.
+As a General Manager or CEO, you must accept that you are or will not be a specialist in any area.
+Your role is different: lead the company or organisation strategically.
+This means that when approaching marketing, finance, or IT specialist, you will be able to understand their field and discuss the impact their services bring in fulfilling company or organisational vision and goals.

 Is financial success the only priority of a business?
-Is there somebody in between an NGO and a “normal business”.
-During the MBA, I started to discover a powerful principle: the triple bottom line.
-The goal is to balance the financial, social and this a liberated me.
-So much that I selected the topic of Social Enterprises for my Thesis and ended up creating one, Swiss Leaders Group.
+Is there somebody in between an NGO and a “normal business”?
+During the MBA, I discovered a powerful principle: the triple bottom line.
+My goal was to balance financial and social impacts, which liberated me.
+So much so that I selected the topic of Social Enterprises for my Thesis and created one, Swiss Leaders Group.

 Sustainability is at the heart of the future of business

-When starting the MBA, I thought it was about business core skills (legal, contracts, risk, finance).
-In fact, most of the topic addressed business strategy from the point of view of sustainability.
-A question summarises it all: is my business/company/organisation bringing a positive contribution to the society and environment in which it operates?
+When starting the EMBA, I thought it was about business core skills (legal, contracts, risk, finance).
+Most of the topics addressed business strategy from the point of view of sustainability.
+A question summarises it all: Is my business/company/organisation positively contributing to the society and environment in which it operates?

-As a young boy, I started the boys’ scout to learn to climb on trees.
+I started the boys’ scout to learn to climb trees as a young boy.

-One year later old I started studying for an MBA to get better at business.
+One year later, I started studying for an MBA to get better at business.

-At 49 years (and a bit), I am now an Executive Coach, Leadership Trainer and University Lecturer, enjoying dialogue with business leaders (and future ones) and sustainable human-centered business strategies and relationships.
+At 52 years (and a bit), I am now an Executive Coach, Leadership Trainer and University Lecturer, enjoying dialogue with business leaders (and future ones) and sustainable human-centred business strategies and relationships.

-One guarantee: if you start in a journey, you will not end up where you though you would.
-Study and personal development are not a destination, it is a journey.
+One guarantee: if you start on a journey, you will not end up where you thought you would.
+Study and personal development are not a destination; it is a journey.